Higher-order quantum computing with known input states: Review of basic concepts on higher-order quantum computing

-Let us now consider in detail the higher-order formalism for the case of a single input unitary call.
+Let us now consider first higher-order formalism for the case of a single input unitary call.
 To set the stage for the analysis in the context of a known input state, in this section we summarize the formalism developed in the literature for the case of higher-order quantum computation (HOQC) with an unknown input state~\cite{taranto2025review, Chiribella_2008,Chiribella2007architecture,Chiribella_2009}, reviewing the definitions and results relevant to our work.